 - Pain or tenderness that feels like a cramp or “Charley horse,” not caused by an injury

 - Skin that is warm to the touch

 Symptoms of PE include:

 - Sharp pain in the chest that may feel worse with deep breaths

 - Fainting or passing out

-Prevention is the key to avoiding blood clots, and it includes knowing your risks, listening to your body for any signs and symptoms, plus getting up and moving if you’ve been sitting for hours.
-Talk with your doctor to understand the risks before any hospitalization.
+Prevention is the key to avoiding blood clots, and it includes knowing your risks, listening to your body for any signs and symptoms, plus getting up and moving if you’ve been sitting for long hours.
+Talk with your doctor to understand the risks before any upcoming hospitalization.